 To format the SD card, you may use the script provided by TI, called "create-sdcard.sh".
 The script is available here.
-The script will also be built with the BSP, and can be found in the tarball processor-sdk-linux-image-am57xx-phycore-rdk.tar.gz (located in the bin/ directory.
-For more information regarding the script, see: http://processors.wiki.ti.com/index.php/Processor_SDK_Linux_create_SD_card_script
+The script will also be built with the BSP, and can be found in the tarball processor-sdk-linux-image-am572x-phycore-rdk.tar.xz (located in the bin/ directory.
+For more information regarding the script, see: http://processors.wiki.ti.com/index.php/Processor\SDK\Linux\create\SD\card\script